daveweale/appleLoops/README.md

 ## What does it do?
 Downloads the 'core' content that is downloaded by GarageBand, Logic Pro X, or MainStage 3 on first run.

-**Please note, you are responsible for being appropriately licsened for any/all content downloaded with this tool.**
+**You are responsible for being appropriately licsened for any/all content downloaded with this tool.**

-_Please note, that this release will only download content for the current versions of GarageBand or Logic Pro X, as at 2016-12-23._
+_Please note, that this release will only download content for the current versions of these apps, as at 2016-12-23._

 _There are no plans to support older versions of these apps._